ncatlab/nlab-content/pages/6/6/2/0/266/content.md

 \end{lemma}

-Even unconsciously, the previous discussion is one of the reasons of the popularity of locally presentable categories.
+Even unconsciously, the previous discussion is one of the reasons of the popularity of [[locally presentable categories]].
 Indeed, having a dense generator is a good compromise between *generality and tameness*.
-As an evidence of this, in the context of accessible categories the sharp Kan lemma can be simplified.
+As an evidence of this, in the context of [[accessible categories]] the sharp Kan lemma can be simplified.

 \begin{lemma}
 **Tame Kan lemma.**